The Corporate Governance Review: United Kingdom

 Overview of governance regime

 The UK corporate governance system comprises laws, codes of practice and market guidance.
-Mandatory and default (i.e., opt-in or opt-out) rules and legal standards derive from common law, from statute (notably the Companies Act 2006 (Companies Act)) and from regulation (notably the Listing Rules and the Disclosure Guidance and Transparency Rules (DTRs) published by the Financial Conduct Authority (FCA), which is a statutory body).
-Some of these laws and regulations derive from EU law, but some are specific to the UK.
-The City Code on Takeovers and Mergers (Takeover Code) also has an important role to play in control-seeking transactions, and has statutory force.
+Mandatory and default (i.e., opt-in or opt-out) rules and legal standards derive from common law, from statute (notably the Companies Act 2006 (the Companies Act)) and from regulation (notably the Listing Rules and the Disclosure Guidance and Transparency Rules published by the Financial Conduct Authority (FCA), which is an independent regulator).
+Some of these laws and regulations originally derived from EU law (and will remain in force following the UK's departure from the European Union) but some are specific to the UK.
+The City Code on Takeovers and Mergers (the Takeover Code) also has an important role in control-seeking transactions.
 Each company's constitution, which will also impose governance requirements, has legal effect as a statutory contract between the company and its members.

-The most important code of practice is the UK Corporate Governance Code (the Code), which is published and updated periodically by the Financial Reporting Council (FRC), which is also a statutory body.
-The current edition of the Code was published in 2018 and, as of 1 January 2019, applies to all accounting periods.
-In parallel, the UK Stewardship Code (Stewardship Code) seeks to drive best practice in enhancing the quality of engagement between investors and companies, and applies to the institutional investor community and not to companies directly.
-It was recently revised by the FRC, with the revised version taking effect from 1 January 2020.
+The most important code of governance practice is the UK Corporate Governance Code (the Code), which is published and updated periodically by the Financial Reporting Council (FRC) (soon to be replaced by the Audit, Reporting and Governance Authority), which is also an independent regulator.
+The current edition of the Code was published in 2018.
+In parallel, the UK Stewardship Code seeks to drive best practice in enhancing the quality of engagement between investors and companies, and applies to the institutional investor community and not to companies directly.
 Finally, guidelines from the institutional investor community supplement these laws, regulations and codes of practice.

-The bedrock of best practice corporate governance in the UK is a unitary board collectively responsible for the long-term success of that company.
+The bedrock of best practice corporate governance in the UK is a unitary board collectively responsible for the long-term success of a company.
 Core provisions include: